RMLio/RMLStreamer/README.md

 ```
 bash run.sh
 ```
-Here the options for -p -o and -s will be read from the configuration.properties.
+Here, the options for -p, -o and -s will be read from the configuration.properties file.

-If you provide -p -o and -s, the cli args are of a higher priority than the options provided by configuration.properties.
+If you provide -p, -o and -s, the cli args take priority over the options provided by configuration.properties file.
 #### Examples

 ##### Processing a stream